 Sustainable drainage systems (SuDS) have been around for a while, but are underused, despite obvious benefits.
 The concept behind SuDS is to mimic natural drainage systems as closely as possible, collecting, storing and cleaning the water using sustainable methods before releasing it back into the environment.

-Prof. Zoran Kapelan from the University of Exeter’s Centre for Water Systems leads the multi-disciplinary team that is working on this project with a range of partners from industry.
-The project will look at the possibilities of large-scale implementation SuDS across the South West, for example, by designing SuDS alongside new housing developments.
+Prof. Guangtao Fu and Impact Fellow James Webber from the University of Exeter’s Centre for Water Systems led the multi-disciplinary team that worked on this project with a range of partners from industry.
+The project looked at the possibilities of large-scale implementation SuDS across the South West, for example, by designing SuDS alongside new housing developments.

 Surface Water Management